dougbinks/enkiTSExamples/README.md

 # [enkiTS](https://github.com/dougbinks/enkiTS/) Examples

-**Submodules are licensed under their own licenses, see thir contents for details**
+**Submodules are licensed under their own licenses, see thier contents for details**

 ## Building